-The master of science degree program provides students with problem-solving and decision-making skills for the business environment.
-Each graduate will possess a well-rounded technical education that facilitates entry into higher-level positions commensurate with a technical lead or project manager.
-Technical skills emphasized by the program will include database management systems, software development, networking, and information assurance.
+The master of science degree programs provide students with problem-solving, decision-making skills and strategic planning skills for the contemporary, global business world.
+Our curriculum is designed to bridge the gap between theory and practical application.
+Each graduate will possess a holistic technical education that facilitates entry into higher-level leadership and management positions commensurate with a technical lead, project and operations manager, or clinical/education director.
+Technical skills emphasized by the programs include data and information management systems related to the discipline, research analysis and application in a results-driven environment, information assurance, systems security best practices, and use of virtualization and simulation technologies.